Amazfit Balance 2

 • Volume is 27.635148 cm³ on Amazfit Balance 2 and 25.872 cm³ on Apple Watch Ultra 3.

-• Tracks calorie intake on Amazfit Balance 2 but not on Apple Watch Ultra 3.
+• Calorie intake tracking is available on Amazfit Balance 2 but not on Apple Watch Ultra 3.

-• Designed for golf on Amazfit Balance 2 but not on Apple Watch Ultra 3.
+• Golf mode is available on Amazfit Balance 2 but not on Apple Watch Ultra 3.

-• Has a cellular module on Apple Watch Ultra 3 but not on Amazfit Balance 2.
+• A cellular module is present on Apple Watch Ultra 3 but not on Amazfit Balance 2.

-• Is compatible with Android on Amazfit Balance 2 but not on Apple Watch Ultra 3.
+• Android compatibility is available on Amazfit Balance 2 but not on Apple Watch Ultra 3.

 • Bluetooth version is 5.2 on Amazfit Balance 2 and 5.3 on Apple Watch Ultra 3.